Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Materials and Methods

-For a concise description of the process let us refer to Fig.~\ref{fig:basisCT} again.
+For a concise description of the process to Fig.~\ref{fig:basisCT}.
 The proton beam reaches the setup, from the left side in the figure, and pass through the front position-sensitive detector, the phantom, and the rear position-sensitive detector.
-From the positions recorded in the tracking detectors we can trace back a straight line, our zero-order approximation for the trajectory.
+From the spatial coordinates of the two hits, the first one in the front detector and the second one in the rear detector, we can trace a straight line.
+This is the approximation to the trajectory taken in this work.
 After traversing the rear tracking detector, the protons leave their remaining kinetic energy in the bulk of the calorimeter, at the right-hand side in the figure.
-Combining the trajectories and residual energy measured for each proton, we can reconstruct tomographic images of the RSP in the bulk of the phantom following any of the methods detailed in \cite{Penfold2015}.
+Combining the trajectories and residual energy measured for each proton, we can reconstruct tomographic images of the RSP in the bulk of the phantom following any of the methods detailed in \cite{Penfold2015}. \\

-Fig. \ref{fig:setup} Panel A shows a 3D-CAD design of our proton-CT scanner.
+Fig. \ref{fig:setup} panel A shows a 3D-CAD design of our proton-CT scanner.
 In this sketch one can clearly see the front and rear tracking detectors held by their red supports, the green phantom cylinder between them, and the calorimeter at the right end of the setup.
 The full setup is enclosed in an opaque box to prevent the passage of light that would produce spurious signals in the tracking detectors.
 At the right-hand side, Fig. \ref{fig:setup} panel B shows a real picture of the actual setup.
-Details on the tracking and residual energy detectors are given in what follows.\\ \\
+Details on the tracking and residual energy detectors are given in what follows.\\

 {\it Double-Sided Silicon Detectors for proton tracking}